Clostridium Difficile Colitis (cont.)

 The prevalence of C. difficile infection has been increasing steadily particularly in the elderly.
 There have been reports from several hospitals of a newer, more virulent strain of C. difficile bacteria that produces large amounts of both toxins A and B and as well as a third toxin.
 This strain produces more severe colitis than the usual strains.
 Patients infected by this strain are more seriously ill, require surgery more frequently, and die from the infection more frequently than patients infected with the usual strains.
 Currently, the commercially available diagnostic tests cannot distinguish this strain from the usual strains.

 Traditionally, antibiotic use is often considered the most important factor for the development of C. difficile colitis.
-Increasingly though doctors are diagnosing C. difficile colitis in patients without antecedent antibiotic exposure.
+Increasingly though doctors are diagnosing C. difficile colitis in patients without previous antibiotic exposure.
 This is especially true in patients with Crohn's disease or ulcerative colitis.
 In one study of 92 patients with ulcerative colitis and Crohn's disease relapse, 10 patients tested positive for C. difficile.Another change that is occurring with C. difficile infection is that it is no longer restricted to patients in hospitals or nursing homes.
 A study of data from 2009 through 2011 found community-associated C. difficile infections represent about one third of all C. difficile colitis cases.
-Most of the patients in the study had recent outpatient healthcare exposure.
 Traditionally, antibiotic use is often considered the most important factor for the development of C. difficile colitis, but in this study, 36% of the patients had not been treated with antibiotics.

 Doctors are witnessing increasing difficulty in treating C. difficile colitis.
 Firstly, resistance to metronidazole is on the rise.
 Secondly, colitis (along with symptoms of diarrhea and cramps) is taking longer to resolve and may require higher doses of vancomycin.
 Thirdly C. difficile colitis relapse (with recurrent diarrhea) is common.
 More troublesome still, many patients experience multiple relapses, often requiring prolonged (months) antibiotic (such as vancomycin) treatment.